Anand-shreya/AdobeHackathon_pdfExtractor/README.md

 # EXTRACTING INFORMATION FROM PDF INVOICES

 Effortlessly extract information trapped in PDF invoices.
-We are using Adobe PDF Services Extract API for extraction and outputing important data in a CSV format.
+We are using Adobe PDF Services Extract API for extraction and outputting important data in a CSV format.

-## Brief Discription
+## Brief Description

 1. `main` folder contains all the logical operations.
-2. `ProductHandler.js` file create or initialize `Products.json` file.
+2. `ProductHandler.js` file creates or initialize the `Products.json` file.
-3. `index.js` file Extracts the pdf data as ziped files and store in `ExtractedZip` folder.
+3. `index.js` file Extracts the pdf data as zip files and stores in the `ExtractedZip` folder.
-4. `unzip.js`file unzips the extracted ziped files and stores in `ExtractedUnzip` folder.
+4. `unzip. js` file unzips the extracted zipped files and stores them in the `ExtractedUnzip` folder.
 5. `jsonHandler.js` file process the extracted data and store it in `Products.json`.
 6. `csvHandler.js` file converts Products.json to CSV.
-7. `Products.json` file contains the extracted data in JSON formate.
+7. `Products.json` file contains the extracted data in JSON format.
 8. `ExtractedProduct.csv` file contains the final output.
 ## Installation
 Run in your local machine terminal